GajendrasinghDawar/Forumm/README.md

 - slide up modal on mobile for nav and image on right corner.
 - show activity of user profile..
 - add reverb for real time notifications.
+- auto compelete for username in reply textbox and edit.